Design and Verification of a Novel Triphibian Robot: Transition between modes

 \section{Transition between modes}

+For transition between modes, we first need to deal with is the waterproofing of electronic devices.
+When the robot rolls to the water surface, the gap between the robot's cover and the hull would be in contact with the water.
+When taking off from the water, the wind generated by the ducted propellers will roll up a great amount of water.
+Thus, waterproofing is necessary for the robot.
+We use two-layer structure for the cover and add some rubber gasket in the gap so that the whole robot is water-tight.

-To achieve the all-terrain locomotion in different media, we proposed the transition methods between different modes as shwon in Fig. \ref{fig-transit-modes}.
-We detailed the different roles for propulsion system actuation units and the morphable mechanism.
+To achieve the all-terrain locomotion in different media, we proposed the transition methods between different modes as shown in Fig. \ref{exp-diff-modes}.
+We detailed the different roles of the center of gravity units and the morphable mechanism in this part.